 You may also be able to make a gift to charity with a distribution from your Individual Retirement Account (IRA), and take advantage of tax savings.
 Americans over the age of 70½ can distribute up to $100,000 in a calendar year from an IRA to Habitat Omaha, tax-free.
 This distribution is beneficial to IRA owners who are required each year to take minimum required distributions, which are included in their gross income for income tax purposes.

-To learn more, please speak to your financial advisor and contact our Chief Development Officer, T.J.
-Isaacs, at email@example.com or (402) 884.7785.
+To learn more, please contact our Development Team at Development@habitatomaha.org.